brigadecore/brigade/v2/brigadier/README.md

 [![NPM](https://nodei.co/npm/@brigadecore/brigadier.png)](https://www.npmjs.com/package/@brigadecore/brigadier)

-Normally, the brigadier dependency is declared at the top of a Brigade script and will be installed when the Brigade Worker starts up before script execution, like so:
+Normally, the brigadier dependency is declared at the top of a Brigade script.
+The library itself is pre-loaded in the Brigade Worker:

 ```javascript
 const { events, Job } = require("@brigadecore/brigadier");
 ```

-You may also install brigadier to your environment with Yarn, NPM, etc.:
+To facilitate script development, you may also install brigadier to your environment with Yarn, NPM, etc.:

 ```console
 $ yarn add @brigadecore/brigadier